API Reference#

 • ".vtu" will select the VTK XML writer

-• binary (bool, optional) – Writes as a binary file by default.
+• binary (bool, default: False) – Writes as a binary file by default.
 Set to False to write ASCII.
-Ignored when output is a cdb.

 Examples